Original painting owned by Mrs.Jessie Moore

 Naomi Knox and her only sister Jane Knox were daughters of James Knox of Mecklenburg County.
 Jane Knox married Samuel Polk in Mecklenburg, and after the birth of their son James Knox Polk, moved to Maury County, Tennessee.

 David and Maria's son William L. Hunter was born in the later months of 1826 in Moulton.
 An obituary notice in the Nashville Banner & Whig announced the death of Maria Hunter, wife of David M. Hunter, on January 20, 1827.
 David raised his young son alone until marriage to his second wife Margaret Allen Smith, Jane Catherine's mother.

-Col. James Edmund Saunders (above) was a lawyer who lived in Moulton.
+Col. James Edmund Saunders (left) was a lawyer who lived in Moulton.
 In the 1820's and 1830's he knew David and Ambrose Hunter well, and included memories of them in a posthumously published memoir in 1899.
 Saunders' memoir, Early Settlers of Alabama, includes memories of the people he knew throughout his life in Moulton.
 He was born in 1806 and served as a Confederate officer during the Civil War.

 Hunter & Jane G. Allen